Summer-16/UniQManager/README.md

 UniQManager is a Node.js library for managing queues with Redis.
 It supports adding data to queues, starting worker processes to handle the queued data, and checking the status of jobs.

+One unique feature is it support one worker per queue, globally withing multiple instances of nodejs server.
+This is useful when you want to process data in a queue in a sequential manner.

 ## Installation

 To install the UniQManager package, use npm: